appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 ## File size limit

-Appsmith has a default limit of 150 MB for files.
+The default file size limit in Appsmith is 150 MB.
 This limit is customizable based on your requirements for larger file uploads in self-hosted instances.

 #### `APPSMITH_CODEC_SIZE`
 <dd>